Cheremnykh, Mikhail Mikhailovich

 Sources & Citations

 Konstantin Akinsha, Robert Bird, Adam Jolles, "Biographies," Windows on the War: Soviet Tass Posters at Home and Abroad (1941-1945), ed. by Peter Kort Zegers and Douglas Druick (Chicago: The Art Institute of Chicago and New Haven: Yale University Press, 2011), 380.
-A short biography of the artist.
+A short biography of the artist is in this book.